-This 36-credit program is designed for special educators and related service practitioners seeking to broaden their skills in their work with children, youth, and adults with severe disabilities.
-Physical, occupational, and speech therapists; nurses; parents; community residence staff members; teachers; and program directors are some of the groups currently represented in the program.
+This 36-credit program is designed for special educators and related service practitioners seeking to broaden their knowledge and skills working with children, youth, and adults with severe disabilities.
+Past graduates of the program have included physical, occupational, and speech therapists, nurses, community residence staff, teachers, and educational program directors.

 It is recommended that applicants confer with a faculty adviser to plan a program of study before applying for admission.
-All students must complete the internship, a Graduate Student Project (with presentation), a Graduate Student Portfolio, and pass the Comprehensive Examination before program completion.
+All students must complete the internship, a Graduate Student Project (with presentation), a Graduate Student Portfolio, and pass the Comprehensive Examination prior to graduation.

-Prerequisite or Corequisite Courses (may be taken elsewhere)
+Program Plan Number of Credits Required: 36 Prerequisite or Corequisite Courses (may be taken elsewhere)

-- 871.501 Introduction to Children and Youth with Exceptionalities - 882.511 Human Growth and Development: A Lifespan Perspective
+871.501 Introduction to Children and Youth with Exceptionalities 882.511 Human Growth and Development: A Lifespan Perspective

-- 871.510 Legal Aspects, Service Systems, and Current Issues in Special Education (online course) - 871.511 Instructional Planning and Management in Special Education - 871.512 Collaborative Programming in Special Education - 871.513 Applied Behavioral Programming - 871.514 Medical and Physical Aspects of Disabilities - 877.513 Education of Students with Severe Disabilities: Augmentative Communication Systems - 877.514 Community and Independent Living Skills - 877.515 Education of Students with Severe Disabilities: Hearing and Vision Impairments - 877.518 Education of Students with Severe Disabilities: Management of Motor Skills - 877.555 Teaching Communication and Social Skills - 877.810 Internship in Severe Disabilities: Induction - 87x.xxx Elective (students must take 3 credits of elective coursework, subject to the approval of the faculty adviser)
+871.510 Legal Aspects, Service Systems, and Current Issues in Special Education (online course) 871.511 Instructional Planning and Management in Special Education

+871.513 Applied Behavioral Programming 871.514 Medical and Physical Aspects of Disabilities

+877.513 Education of Students with Severe Disabilities: Augmentative Communication Systems 877.514 Community and Independent Living Skills 877.515 Education of Students with Severe Disabilities: Hearing and Vision Impairments 877.518 Education of Students with Severe Disabilities: Management of Motor Skills 877.555 Teaching Communication and Social Skills

+877.810 Internship in Severe Disabilities: Induction 87x.xxx Elective (students must take 3 credits of elective coursework, subject to the approval of the faculty adviser)